roy2220/easyjump.tmux/README.md

 ## Integration with Vim

-`easyjump.tmux` move the cursor in Vim by simulating mouse clicks.
+`easyjump.tmux` moves the cursor in Vim by simulating mouse clicks.
 So it's **important** to ensure the mouse is enabled in Vim.

 Add to `~/.vimrc` to enable the mouse: